chauhanchintu/HRMSLite/README.md

 7. Provide a detailed description of your changes and why they should be merged.

-HRMS is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.

 Thank you for your interest in HRMS!
 I appreciate your contribution and hope you find the project useful.